Tag: vintage

 1865 Charter Oak Base Ball Club.

-In 1866, the Charter Oaks retained their state championship title in a three-game series against the Norwich Chesters.
-The final game took place at Hamilton Park (later known as Howard Avenue Grounds) in New Haven, Connecticut.
-Hubbell, Jewell, the Bunce twins and the rest of the Oaks dominated the Norwich club, winning 39-22.
+In 1866, the Charter Oaks retained the state championship in a three-game series against the Norwich Chesters.
+A final game took place at Hamilton Park (later known as Howard Avenue Grounds) in New Haven, Connecticut.
+The Oaks dominated the Norwich club, winning 39-22.
 A second consecutive state championship padded their well-regarded reputation.
-When the season was through, Hubbell represented the Charter Oaks at the annual “National Base Ball Convention” where the game, its rules and its clubs made efforts to standardize and coordinate base ball operations.

 Charter Oaks vs. Norwich Chesters, 1866.